HISTORY OF THE SAIMAA CANAL

 Locks of the Saimaa Canal

 The Brusnichnoye lock is the lowest lock coming from the sea.
-It has a waterfall height of 10.0 meters.
+It has 10.0 meters height of fall.

-The fall height of the Iskrovka lock is 11.4 meters.
+The height of the fall of Iskrovka Lock is 11.4 meters.

-The height of the Tsvetochnoye lock is 5.5 meters.
+The height of the fall of Cvetotchnoe lock is 5.5 meters.

-The fall height of the Ilistoe lock is 10.2 meters.
+The height of the fall of Ilistoe Lock is 10.2 meters.

-The fall height of the Pälli lock is 11.7 meters.
+The height of the fall of the Pelli lock is 11.7 meters.

 5b.
 THE FLAP BRIDGE AT KANSOLA

-The fall height of the Soskua lock is 8.3 meters.
+The height of the fall of Soskuan lock is 8.3 metres.

-The height of the Mustola lock is 7.3 meters.
+The height of the fall of Mustola lock is 7.3 meters.

-The lock of Mälkiä absorbs the fluctuations in the water level of Lake Saimaa and has a fall height of about 13 meters.
+The Mälkiä lock absorbs the fluctuations in the water level of Lake Saimaa and has a fall height of about 13 meters.
 Attractions: on the east side of the lock, the old Mälkiä lock group from 1856 and the canal museum.